paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-057-travel-transportation-and-subsistence.md

   (A) the head of the agency shall by regulation prescribe; and

-  (B) shall, to the extent practicable, be the same as would apply under regulations prescribed under section 476(b)(1)(H)(iii) 11 See References in Text note below. of title 37 in connection with the transport of family household pets of members of the uniformed services, including regulations relating to the types, size, and number of pets for which such payment or reimbursement may be provided.
+  (B) shall, to the extent practicable, be the same as would apply under regulations prescribed under subsections (c) and (d) of [section 453 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section453&num=0&edition=prelim) in connection with the transport of family household pets of members of the uniformed services, including regulations relating to the types, size, and number of pets for which such payment or reimbursement may be provided.

 ### Statutory Notes